nopnop2002/wiringpi-tft-tool/README.md

 # wiringpi-tft-tool
-TFT Command Line Tool for Raspberry Pi/Orange Pi
+TFT Command Line Tool for Raspberry Pi.
+This may works with other boards like OrangePi/NanoPi.

 You can operate from command line.
 You can show any text string.
-You can choose BCM2835 library/WiringPi(WiringOp) library.
+You can choose BCM2835 library/WiringPi library.

 # Support driver